RedHatInsights/insights-host-inventory/docs/connect_to_k8s_env.md

     Note: index name, "xjoin.inventory.hosts" may be different in your case.

 # Setup Development environment for Debugging API Code
-This section describes how to launch debugger using `vscode` to execute the local API server which in turn uses resources deployed in the ephemeral namespace.
+This section describes how to launch debugger using `VS Code` to execute the local API server which in turn uses resources deployed in the ephemeral namespace.
-1. Load the `host-inventory` project to vscode
+1. Load the `host-inventory` project to VS Code
-2. Add a launch configuration to run the api-server (run.py) with the following environment variables:
+2. Add a launch configuration to run the api-server `run.py` with the following environment variables:
     ```bash
     {
         "version": "0.2.0",